cloudconfig/cloco-cli/README.md

 If you revoke permissions for a user on configuration they will still be registered as a user in the subscription.

-To create or update permissions on configuration:
+To revoke permissions on configuration:

     $ cloco configuration permissions delete --sub subscription_identifier --app application_identifier --cob configuration_object_identifier --env environment_identifier --username username